fatih-yavuz/links.dev/README.md

 ## Support My Work

 If you like this project and want to support my work, you can buy me a coffee by clicking the button below.
 Thank you for your support!
-I pay 200 EUR per year for this domain.
-Any support is appreciated!

 [![Buy me a coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/fthdev)